houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 ---
 external: false
 title: "A Tale Of Numbers And Functions"
 description: "In theory, anything computational is a function - including numbers.
-In this article, we'll explore how to represent numbers and carry out basic arithmetic operations using nothing but functions."
+In this article, we'll explore how to represent numbers and carry out some basic arithmetic operations using nothing but functions."
 author: "Muhammad Houzair Koussa"
 authorUrl: "https://github.com/houzyk"
 ogImagePath: "/images/a-tale-of-numbers-and-functions/cover.webp"